cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

   document.execCommand("copy");

   /* Alert the copied text */
-  alert("Calendar Link Copied.
-Enjoy the shows!!!");
+  alert("🐠 Calendar Link Copied 🐠 Now paste it into your calendar app.
+Enjoy the shows! 🍄 🌈 🌵 🥳 🐲");
 }
 </script>